Search for Schools and/or

 The idea behind green residential design is to make homes healthier, more cost-efficient and more environmentally friendly.
 With cash-strapped homeowners striving to cut corners wherever they can, a solid knowledge of sustainable design principles is a must for any graduate of a residential design program.

-• Healthy Design: Residential designers with an interest in homeowner health incorporate building materials with a minimum of toxins, minimizing the use of products like treated wood or solvents.
+• Healthy Design: Residential designers with an interest in homeowner health incorporate building materials with a minimum of toxins, minimizing the use of products such as treated wood or solvents.

-• Energy-Efficient Design: Energy efficiency often translates into cost-effectiveness for the homeowner, so green residential designers should be familiar with home features like high-performance windows, water-saving plumbing fixtures, and high-efficiency lights and appliances.
+• Energy-Efficient Design: Energy efficiency often translates into cost-effectiveness for the homeowner, so green residential designers should be familiar with home features such as high-performance windows, water-saving plumbing fixtures, and high-efficiency lights and appliances.

-• Environmentally Friendly Design: Increasingly often, homeowners are asking their residential designers about environmentally friendly options like solar panels and other alternative energy sources; drought-tolerant landscaping; and local, renewable, or recycled building materials.
+• Environmentally Friendly Design: Increasingly, homeowners are asking their residential designers about environmentally friendly options such as solar panels and other alternative energy sources; drought-tolerant landscaping; and local, renewable, or recycled building materials.

 Residential Design Programs